sfbrigade/compass/README.md

 - Populate the fields as below (note the name and authorized redirect URIs fields)
   ![alt text](readmeassist.jpg)

-* Copy the client ID field on the upper right, after creation
+* Copy the client ID field on the upper right of the modal (not shown in screenshot), after creation

 To update GOOGLE_CLIENT_SECRET: